nucleus-uog/nucleus/README.md

 Channel('run-tests').send({'id': run.id})
 ```

 From the frontend, a websocket connection can be created to `/` from a logged in user, this connection will then get updates on the status of any job for that student.
+This is not currently used in the application and struggles if there aren't many workers available.

 ```javascript
 socket = new WebSocket("ws://" + window.location.host);